shin5ok/async-encoding/README.md

 cd requesting-clients/
 bash ./test-publish.sh 10000
 ```
-This is an example to send 10000 messages as encoding request contains random source image ans cutting time range.
+This is an example to send 10000 messages as request contains source image ans cutting time range randomly.

 - See Cloud Logging, that will show how processing runs.